Skip to main content

 Once you have a project, reports are the fastest way to turn CloudEval into something actionable.

-CloudEval reports overview with posture score, critical issue count, run-rate cost, savings, priority decisions, and freshness context
+CloudEval reports overview with posture score, critical issue count, run-rate cost, savings, priority decisions, maturity, and freshness context

 Run a report